 Guidance re COVID-19 and associated risk:

-We recognise that social distancing is really difficult for those who work in health and social care, especially when supporting individuals who display Behaviour of Concern.
+As coronavirus cases continue to rise and the government issues new guidelines, we continue to monitor how best we can balance the wider risks involved.
+The consistent message has been to ensure effective hand hygiene, cover our face, and maintain space wherever possible.
+We continue to recognise that social distancing is really difficult for those who work in health and social care, especially when supporting individuals who display Behaviour of Concern.

 Using NAPPI skills in the workplace

-Practitioners (supported by their organisations) need to take a sensible approach to risk, weighing up the risk of infection transmission, against their Duty of Care and Safeguarding responsibilities.
+Practitioners (supported by their organisations) need to take a responsible approach to risk, weighing up the risk of infection transmission, against their Duty of Care and Safeguarding responsibilities.

 NAPPI skills in the training room